lyonspeed/lyonspeed.github.io/collections/_hackmyvm/system.md

 <SNIP>
 ```

->[!Bug] Issue
-The error occurs because the `os` module is imported, but the `system` function is called incorrectly.
+**Issue:** The error occurs because the `os` module is imported, but the `system` function is called incorrectly.
 The correct usage should reference the imported `system` function directly, without the `os.` prefix.

 Since David does not have the necessary permissions to modify the file and fix the syntax error, we must explore alternative methods to achieve our objective.
 We can consider an alternative approach by **modifying the `os.py` module** itself.
 This module is part of Python's standard library and contains the `system` function used in the script.